 You & Yours Distilling Co.

-This new “urban distillery” is one of the most unique San Diego wedding venues.
-It’s a more intimate space, with seating for up to 70 guests, and offers a lounge-like feel if you’re hoping for a more relaxed and laid-back wedding celebration.
-Another plus: this venue is conveniently located in downtown San Diego, right near the ballpark and other landmark places.
+This new “urban distillery” is an ideal small wedding venue in San Diego, with seating for up to 70 guests, and offers a lounge-like feel if you’re hoping for a more relaxed and laid-back wedding celebration.
+Another plus: this venue is conveniently located downtown, right near the ballpark and other landmark places.
 This is definitely the place to serve creative signature cocktails!

 Learn more about You & Yours Distilling Co.»

 If you’ve always wanted to host a backyard wedding but don’t actually have a backyard, this modern open-air venue offers a similar feel.
 With a convenient location in San Diego’s Hotel Circle, this industrial style space is totally hip.
-It can host events of up to 300 guests, and has a “blank slate” feel, allowing you to decorate in the style of your choice.
+This backyard wedding venue in San Diego can host events of up to 300 guests, and has a “blank slate” feel, allowing you to decorate in the style of your choice.

 Learn more about Lot 8 »